tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 Shadows on button hover, overlays, etc...
 Can communicate interactions.

-Not often uses on mobiles (here typically just buttons, car)
+Not often uses on mobiles (here typically just buttons, car or menus).

 Do not use true black as a shadow color.
 Use a socolr from your color palette instead.
 Use blur.